Cost-benefit analysis of credit cards

 American Express Blue Cash Preferred Card

-The American Express Blue Cash Preferred Card is a great card and I have kept it for more than a decade.
+The American Express Blue Cash Preferred Card is a great card, and I have kept it since 2010.
 With an annual fee of $95, it gives 6% cash back on groceries and 3% cash back on gas.
-I use this card only for groceries, as the gas reward is dominated by the Citi Costco Anywhere Visa Card discussed next.
+I use this card only for groceries, since the gas rewards are dominated by the Citi Costco Anywhere Visa Card discussed next.

 This year, I received $557 cash back, which easily justifies the annual fee.